My Heart Will Go On: Music video

+Live performances

+MTV called Dion's performance at the 70th Academy Awards in 1998 "true perfection ... she sounds flawless".
+"My Heart Will Go On" was performed by Dion throughout her career, including during her Let's Talk About Love World Tour (1998–1999), her Las Vegas residency show A New Day...
+(2003–2007), her Taking Chances World Tour (2008–2009), and her second Las Vegas residency show Celine (2011–2019).
+She also performed it during her one-night concert "Une seule fois" at Sur les plaines d'Abraham in Quebec City on July 27, 2013, as well as during her European Tour 2013, her Summer Tour 2016, Live 2017 and Live 2018 tours, and most recently on her Courage World Tour.
+Dion also performed it at her BST Hyde Park concert in London on July 5, 2019.
+She sang it again for the 20th anniversary of Titanic at the 2017 Billboard Music Awards.

 Accolades

-"My Heart Will Go On" accumulated multiple awards from prestigious award-giving bodies across the world.
+"My Heart Will Go On" received numerous awards from major award-giving bodies worldwide.
 It won the 1998 Academy Award for Best Original Song.
-It dominated the 1999 Grammy Awards, winning Record of the Year — marking the first time to be won by a Canadian — Song of the Year, Best Female Pop Vocal Performance and Best Song Written Specifically for a Motion Picture or Television.
-The song also won the Golden Globe Award for Best Original Song in 1998. it was also nominated for Best Song for A Movie at the 1998 MTV Movie Awards, but lost the award to "Men in Black" by Will Smith.
+It dominated the 1999 Grammy Awards, winning Record of the Year — the first time the award was won by a Canadian — Song of the Year, Best Female Pop Vocal Performance, and Best Song Written Specifically for a Motion Picture or Television.
+It also won the Golden Globe Award for Best Original Song at the 1998 ceremony.
+It was also nominated for Best Song for a Movie at the 1998 MTV Movie Awards.